anantSinghCross/realtime-hand-gesture-recognition/README.md

 ## Improvements and Differences

-I've used both the *Preceptron* as well as the *CNN* Model for recognition of 4 hand gestures.
+I've used both the *Perceptron* as well as the *CNN* Model for recognition of 4 hand gestures.
 And I can easily say CNN works better for extracting features of an image.
 There's and improvement of Error %age from **32%** to **5%**.
+This happens because Perceptron model is a simple 1 dimensional set of neurons, therefore it reduces a lot of features in the images whereas the CNN is specially designed to work with images and works on 2 dimensional set of neurons.